Health Insurer Cigna To Pay $67 Billion For Express Scripts

 The companies say they expect the deal to close by the end of 2018, but it must pass antitrust and regulatory scrutiny.

-The merger announcement comes in the same week that Health and Human Services Secretary Alex Azar and Food and Drug Administration Commissioner Scott Gottlieb both warned the pharmaceutical industry that they intend to take actions to lower prescription drug prices.
+The merger announcement comes in the same week that Health and Human Services Secretary Alex Azar and the FDA's Gottlieb both warned the pharmaceutical industry that they intend to take actions to lower prescription drug prices.

-Note: A previous version of this story incorrecty referred to the grocery chain Albertsons as Alberton.